Our History, Our Window

 Our History

 After being lay-led for many years, the congregation called its first minister in 1986 and since then various ministers have served.
 On Aug.
-12, 2017, the RVUUF Board met and unanimously approved the Search Committee’s unanimous decision to hire Rev. Sean Parker Dennison as RVUUF’s Developmental Minister.
+12, 2017, the RVUUF Board met and unanimously approved the Search Committee’s decision to hire Rev. Sean Parker Dennison as RVUUF’s Developmental Minister.
 Then, on Sunday, February 16, 2020 Rev. Sean Parker Dennison was called by the congregation to be our settled minister.

 Music has always been important to the Fellowship.
 In its early days, the Fellowship only had recorded classical music during their services.
 Mamie Kreisman recalls how she and Eileen Adee found an old hymnal and “forced” music on the group.
 After the congregation moved to a rental space in 1986, Dave Marston was hired to lead the choir.
 Subsequently several different Music Directors have served.
+Julie Crooks joined the RVUUF team as our Musical Director.

-The Story of Our Window
+Our Window

 Pictured left to right seated: Charlotte Abernathy, Jeff Platt, Jannie Ledard.
 Standing: Walter Ensign, Donna Swanson, Annette Lewis Carola Lacey, Mort Smith, Michael Latourneau, Andy Tillinghast, Harriet Berman.
 Back row: Shelby Platt, Gill Anderson.